6-eyes/ati-link/README.md

 ### Testing
 - All integration tests are performed in release mode.
-- `atilink --source 127.0.0.1:9099@/home/user/Downloads/Programming Assignment - RSE.pdf --destination client/data`
+- `client --source 127.0.0.1:9099@/home/user/Downloads/Programming Assignment - RSE.pdf --destination client/data`
-- `atilink --source server/data/Programming Assignment - RSE.pdf --destination 127.0.0.1:9099@/home/user/Downloads/data`
+- `client --source server/data/Programming Assignment - RSE.pdf --destination 127.0.0.1:9099@/home/user/Downloads/data`
 - Bare minimum unit tests are jotted in the same code files.
 These can be executed by running `cargo test` from project root.
 - To test using binaries:
 	- Clone the project.